bloblems/PMY/replit.md

 ## Overview
 PMY is a mobile-first web application for documenting consent in accordance with Title IX requirements.
 It provides four consent documentation methods: digital signature contracts, audio recording for verbal agreements, photo/selfie capture, and biometric authentication using Touch ID/Face ID/Windows Hello.
 The app also provides educational information about Title IX consent, customized by university.
 The application aims to be a secure, legally sound platform adhering to Apple's Human Interface Guidelines and legal-tech patterns, with the ambition to become a leading solution for Title IX compliance and education in academic institutions.

+**iOS Deployment Strategy**: The application is architected for deployment as an iOS app using a two-phase approach: (1) Quick launch via Capacitor WebView container wrapping the existing React app, (2) Long-term enhancement with React Native modules for native features.
+Current architecture already aligns with iOS requirements through React Context state management, Apple HIG design patterns, and mobile-first responsive layout.
+See `IOS_DEPLOYMENT_STRATEGY.md` for complete roadmap.

 ## User Preferences
 Preferred communication style: Simple, everyday language.